 13. Welsummer

-- Eggs Per Year: 200+ dark speckled eggs
+Heat Tolerance: Variable (Climate-Dependent) Eggs Per Year: 200+ dark speckled eggs Temperament: Intelligent, calm

 14. Delaware

 A threatened breed that deserves more love.
 They are almost entirely white (good reflection) with a little black barring on the neck.
-They were the broiler industry standard before the Cornish Cross, meaning they grow fast but maintain health.
+Their light feathering and active nature keep them cool in summer.

 What to watch out for: They are highly food motivated.
 In the heat, digestion creates heat.
 Adjust your feeding schedule to feed them their heavy grain meal in the evening when it’s cooler, rather than the morning.
 Let them digest during the cool night.